 When you act for other people, you usually expect something in return, or to feel better about the extent of our own altruistic tendencies.
 Keep this in mind when you receive a favor.
 Even though your coworker or friend may not consciously ‘want’ something in return, they may unconsciously ‘expect’ something later.

-Rule: When someone is nice to you, reciprocate.
+Rule: When someone is good to you, reciprocate.
 I didn’t call it the “principle” of reciprocity.
 That was Cialdini.
 His point was, it generally is effective in inducing reciprocity.
 My point in the Law of Reciprocity was that it is compelling to complete the cycle and is generally destructive to the relationship if it is not completed.

 Relationships cause some turmoil for goal fulfillment…

-Partners and Goals
+Partners and Outcomes

 This pursuit could be through active behaviors together, feeling closer to each other, or having a greater sense of understanding for the other person.
 This lessens conflict and reinforces pleasant interactions.

-Partners with similar goals are also more likely to have similar interests, which is a predictor for happy relationships.
+Partners with similar outcomes are also more likely to have similar interests, which is a predictor for happy relationships.
 However, when friends or partners have dissimilar goals, each party may serve as a barrier to the other’s achievement.